velocyto-team/velocyto.py/doc/tutorial/cli.rst

 (1) Make a new bam with the barcodes substituted with the corrected ones, taking this info from the dropEst R dump (2) Generate the required file containing the allowed barcodes

-The bam file outputed by dropEst does not contain error-corrected but raw cell barcodes so we will have to make a new corrected bam file using the infromation otuputed.
+The bam file outputted by dropEst does not contain error-corrected but raw cell barcodes so we will have to make a new corrected bam file using the information otuputted.
 (Future version of DropEst will output the error-corrected barcodes).

 To do that run: